Chart Color Schemes

 Infrastructure

-Clare has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally
+Clare has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to impact this area.
-Notable projects include Barrier Highway Safety Upgrades, Robertstown Solar Project, Mid North South Australia REZ Expansion, and SA Public Housing Maintenance and Services Contracts, with the following list providing details on those most relevant.
+No infrastructure changes significantly influence an area's performance.
+AreaSearch identified zero projects impacting this region.
+Notable initiatives include Barrier Highway Safety Upgrades, Robertstown Solar Project, Mid North South Australia REZ Expansion, and SA Public Housing Maintenance and Services Contracts.

 Professional plan users can use the search below to filter and access additional projects.